tcallred/tcallred.github.io/content/posts/fp_in_cpp.md

 # Lambdas

-A “lambda” is simply a name for an “anonymous function” (that is a function with no name).
+A “lambda” is simply a name for an “anonymous function” (a function with no name).
 Languages with first-class functions let us treat them like values (or objects) that can be passed as parameters, returned from other functions, or assigned to variables.
-Lambda expressions in C++ are a little awkward (but they’re better than nothing).
+Lambda expressions in C++ look unique compared to other languages.

 ```cpp
 [](const int i) { return 0 == i % 2; };